Why is lead a problem and how can I be exposed to lead?

-In the previous round of sampling and testing, started in January 2018, we contacted district facilities managers to schedule sampling dates.
-Our staff visited schools and took water samples based on EPA's 3Ts for Reducing the Lead in Drinking Water in Schools.
-Samples were sent to the DOH Public Health Lab for analysis and results were distributed to the school district and maintained on this website.
+In the previous round of voluntary sampling and testing that began in January 2018, we contacted district facilities managers to schedule sampling dates.
+Our staff visited schools and took water samples based on EPA's 3Ts for Reducing the Lead in Drinking Water in Schools (PDF).
+Samples were sent to the DOH Public Health Lab for analysis, and results were distributed to the school district and maintained on our test results webpage.
 We provided guidance on communication and necessary remediation.
 Sampling began February 2018 and continued until funding that covered costs of collecting and analyzing samples was depleted.

-As mandated in E2SHB 1139, we will continue to test for lead in school drinking water and provide technical assistance and guidance to school districts regarding lead testing and follow up actions.
+As mandated in E2SHB 1139 (PDF), now Chapter 43.70.830 RCW (PDF) and Chapter 28A.210.410 RCW (PDF), we will continue testing for lead in school drinking water and provide technical assistance and guidance to school districts regarding lead testing and follow-up actions.
 We are partnering with the Office of Superintendent of Public Instruction, schools, and local health officials to support and advise schools on planning and development of action plans that are required when lead test results show elevated levels of lead.